-On my kitchen counter, I have a peck of apples that I have been contemplating what to make.
-They are lovely sitting on the table so I took a photo.
-I think of Laura Ingalls Wilder and of her apple orchard of hundreds of trees.
+I have a peck of apples on my kitchen counter that I have been contemplating what to make.
+They are lovely sitting on the table, so I took a photo.
+I think of Laura Ingalls Wilder and her apple orchard of hundreds of trees.
 She must have used apples in every way possible.

 I thought I would make applesauce for winter use.
-Or, I thought I could make some apple butter for our biscuits.
-I love homemade biscuits with butter lathered on top with apple butter.
+Or, I could make some apple butter for our biscuits.
+I love homemade biscuits with butter slathered on top with apple butter.
 I prefer the recipe with just a hint of cloves in it.

-I started with the same recipe for the apple crumb pie, but improvised it a bit by adding a few key ingredients.
+I started with the same recipe for the apple crumb pie but improvised it a bit by adding a few key ingredients.
 Oatmeal and water.
 Yes.
 The recipe I was working from didn’t call for water.
-But I thought about it and I knew the additional water would make it bubbly.
+But I thought about it, and I knew the additional water would make it bubbly.
 Gooey.
 This recipe turned out just the way I remembered it.
-And so much easier than making a crust, but I by those prepared already.
+And so much easier than making a crust, but I buy those prepared already.

-So Here’s the Thing… I encourage you, if you are like me and love that lunchroom cafeteria meal, to put on a pot of chili and lather a slice of bread with peanut butter and allow it to transport you right back to the days of your youth and by all means, Take Joy!
+So Here’s the Thing… If you are like me and love that lunchroom cafeteria meal, I encourage you to put on a pot of chili and lather a slice of bread with peanut butter and allow it to transport you right back to the days of your youth and, by all means, Take Joy!

 Sherry’s Farmhouse Apple Crisp

-Apples: Peel and core 4 large apples into small pieces.
-Toss with ½ teaspoon lemon juice so they don’t brown.
+Apples: Peel and core 4 large sweet varieties of apples into small pieces.
+Toss with ½ teaspoon lemon juice, so they don’t brown.
 Add 1/3 cup sugar (more if your apples are tart.)
-3 Tbsp. flour; 1 tsp. cinnamon.
+3 Tbsp.
+Flour; 1 tsp. cinnamon.
 (My secret additive—Add ½ cup water.
 This makes it gooey.)
 Toss together and place in an 8X8 pan.
 Cover with crumble topping.
 Prep time is about 15 minutes.